 - Ain't No Rule: How Medfield wins against Rutland.
 Technically, there's no rule that says that one team can't jump higher than the other.

-- Artistic License Sports: In reality, there is no way the Professor's basketball team could have played with those flubber enhanced shoes for long before a competent, level-headed referee would have them off the court for cheating.
+- Artistic License Sports: In reality, there is no way the Professor's basketball team could have played with those flubber enhanced shoes for long before a competent, level-headed referee would have them off the court for cheating, let alone excess travelling.

 - Career Versus Man: I'm just tired of having a spinster for a secretary.

 - Chekhov's Skill: The "Shelby Stomp", which ultimately results in a...

 - Chronically Crashed Car: In both movies, police officers Hanson and Kelly's police car keeps getting crashed into by other cars, thanks to Brainard in his Flying Car performing his "Shelby Stomp".

 - Cloud Cuckoolander: Brainard, to an extent, whom Biff Hawk calls "Neddy the Nut".

 - Conversation Cut: The ending uses one to transition from Brainard giving a press conference on Flubber, to Brainard finally marrying Betsy.Reporter: Professor, with this great breakthrough in science, do you feel you still have other worlds to conquer?